the-red-feather/thesis/assessments/P2/P2-prototype.md

 <!-- The possibility to run a system-level language in the browser already existed before, but it involved a compilation to an optimized type of javascript.
 Now that WebAssembly, which is specifically meant as a compilation target, runs in a browser too, this has become unnecessary.  -->

-The possibility of a save, platform-independent binary target which also targets the web gives WebAssembly many interesting applications.
+A save, platform-independent binary target which also targets the web gives makes many interesting things now possible.
 Like Docker, it can be used to run foreign software in a save, containerized manner (SOURCE: DOCKER, WASI).
 This is one of the reasons why wasm is also supported by most major browsers, making it the 4th type of 'code' to run in a browser, alongside javascript, css and html.